 - i.
-Ensure dissemination of accurate and comprehensive information to the public regarding the benefits, challenges, and ethical considerations inherent in the integration of Al within educational frameworks: - ii.
+Ensure dissemination of accurate and comprehensive information to the public regarding the benefits, challenges, and ethical considerations inherent in the integration of AI within educational frameworks; - ii.
 Promote the awareness surrounding Al initiatives within education, highlighting exemplary case studies and optimal methodologies; - iii.
-Foster discourse amongst educators, policymakers, and the general populace to encourage constructive dialogue about the influence of AI on the future of education and training; - iv.
-Furnish thorough analyses and commentary concerning Al technologies employed in educational contexts to aid stakeholders in comprehending their potential ramifications; and - v.
+Foster discourse amongst educators, policymakers, and the general populace to encourage constructive dialogue about the influence of Al on the future of education and training; - iv.
+Furnish thorough analyses and commentary concerning v.
 Ensure media coverage is accessible to diverse audiences, including those in rural and underserved areas.